Straight talk for owner-led practices

 If You’re Functioning But Quietly Not Okay — That’s Enough.

-Most practice owners tell themselves they’ll figure it out eventually.
+You might tell yourself you’ll figure out the practice problems.
 And you could — eventually.
 But eventually might be three years from now.
+Or five.
 After how much stress?
-How many good people lost?
-How much of your life spent on the business instead of in it?
+And how many good people lost?
+How much of your life will be spent on the business instead of in it?

-You don’t have to be in crisis to deserve support.
-You don’t have to have it all figured out before reaching out.
-If you’re delivering excellent care but running on empty behind it — that’s enough.
-If you’re not in crisis but you know this isn’t sustainable — that’s enough.
+You don’t have to be in crisis to ask for help.
+You don’t need to have all the answers figured out.
+If you’re delivering excellent care but exhausted by everything that surrounds it — that’s reason enough to reach out.
+If you know your current situation isn’t sustainable — that’s enough too.

-Reaching out before you hit the wall takes more courage than waiting until you do.
+Reaching out before things get worse takes more courage than waiting until they do.

 The goal isn’t to survive until the breaking point.
 The goal is to never have to get there.